khaustova/token_hunter/README.md

 **Token Hunter** – Django web application for custom token trading on Solana and top wallet parsing.

+## :exclamation: Warning
+This application is not a magical money-making machine.
+The graphical interface for configuring trading settings is quite limited, so it is highly recommended to manually adjust the settings in the `token_hunter/settings.py` file within the `check_api_data()` and `check_settings()` functions.

+The key difference between these functions is that `check_api_data()` performs an initial validation of data fetched via the DEX Screener API, before parsing details like recent transactions, token holders, and top wallets.
+The `token_hunter/settings.py` file also includes formats and examples of the data collected by the application.

+Additionally, the file `token_hunter/src/utils/preprocessing_data.py` contains predefined functions for data preprocessing, such as calculating total trade volumes or counting buy/sell-less transactions.

+In other words, this tool requires not only an understanding of which tokens you want to trade but also at least a basic proficiency in Python to customize it effectively.

+I personally use this application to trade new Solana tokens, executing a few trades per week with a success rate of around 65–70%.
+However, I do not publicly share my trading algorithms or provide guidance on them, as I do not wish to assume such responsibility.

+Yes, the app works and can generate modest profits, but misconfiguration may lead to a complete loss of your deposit.
+Trade at your own risk.

 ## Integrated Services

 :gem:  [DEX Screener](https://dexscreener.com/) – token and wallet data aggregation